wp-plugins/sf-move-login/readme.txt

 function my_custom_slugs( $slugs ) {
 	return array_merge( $slugs, array(
 		'logout'       => 'byebye',
 		'lostpassword' => 'im-lost',
 		'resetpass'    => 'reset',
 		'register'     => 'hello',
 		'login'        => 'welcome-back',
 	) );
 }`
-After saving the file, go to "Settings" => "Permalinks": the rewrite rules will be flushed by visiting this page.
+After saving your `functions.php` file, go to "Settings" => "Permalinks": the rewrite rules will be flushed by visiting this page.
 Make sure new lines have been added to your `.htaccess` file.

 = I'm locked out!
 I can't access the login page! =